ssbruno-code/ssb-word-filter/readme.md

 ### ☕ This code is free for any kind of use.

-#### The purpose of making this plugin was to consolidate my knowledge about the WordPress Options API, saving data inside the database.
+#### The purpose of making this plugin was to work with different functions inside the options API, working with strings and saving data inside the database in a different way.

 #### Any contribution is welcome.